-Critically, the conservation benefits of this industry can also be more cost-effective than many other approaches.
+Critically, the conservation benefits of the aquaculture industry can also be more cost-effective than many other approaches.
 Restoring a single acre of oyster reef may cost hundreds of thousands of dollars when considering the full costs of the project.
-But deploying aquaculture farms which adhere to restorative practices can provide some of the same benefits to the environment without requiring significant public or philanthropic investment—it’s an environmental solution that generates revenue.
+But deploying aquaculture farms which adhere to restorative practices can provide some of the same benefits to the environment without requiring significant public or philanthropic investment—it’s an environmental solution that could generate revenue.

 Guiding Industry Growth, for the Benefit of All

 Communities around the world are currently realizing the multiple benefits of restorative aquaculture.
 In Qindao Lake, China, silver and bighead carp are being farmed in a manner that supports the lake’s water quality.
 In Belize, fishers in Placencia are developing new seaweed farms as an alternative livelihood approach.
 The farms are showing benefits to flora and fauna of the surrounding environment, including providing habitat for commercially important conch and lobster species that are now depleted in the wild.
 In the United States, oyster farming in the Chesapeake Bay has been formally recognized as a water quality improvement strategy to help meet nitrogen management goals of the nation’s largest estuary.